- Route: Rockies

 I ride for Uri, my other saba who lost his battle to lung cancer when I was 3 years old.
 My mother sometimes tells me about how much he suffered during his last few months of life.
 However, despite the pain, my saba always lit up whenever he got to hold me or one of my siblings.
 Losing both of my grandfathers to cancer fuels my desire to educate others about prevention and to take action within the resilient cancer community.

 I ride to move my body with intention, similarly to my co-op housemate from Australia, Abhi.
-I automatically connected with him after he told me that he was training to swim the 33 km long English Channel.
+I immediately connected with him after he told me that he was training to swim the 33 km-long English Channel.
 He was diagnosed with a rare form of tongue cancer when he was only 22 years old, then underwent surgery to remove ⅓ of his tongue and replace it with tissue from his hip.
 All of the lymph nodes were taken out from the right side of his neck and he had to relearn how to drink, eat, and speak again.
 All of a sudden, his life was altered and he had to drop out of university to focus on healing.
 During his process of training to swim the English Channel, he raised $22,000 for Canteen, which is a support service in Australia for youth who are affected by cancer.
 Abhi taught me that the future is uncertain and how powerful it is to use my capabilities to grow.

 I ride for all of those who can’t because I appreciate that my body is healthy.
-I am grateful for things that I occasionally take for granted, such as my ability to move, breathe, and feel on my own, which will allow me to bike 4000 miles to Alaska.
+I am grateful for things that I occasionally take for granted, such as my ability to move, breathe, and feel on my own, which will allow me to bike 4000 miles.
 I ride to expand knowledge, honor cancer patients, give them hope, and to one day overpower the disease that has affected so many, one pedal stroke at a time.

 Please send rider dedications to [email protected] and I will be sure to include them in my journey.